csc-training/elements-of-hpc/parallel-computing-concepts/parallel-sum.md

 <!-- Short description:

-In this article we walk through an example parallel algorithm that calculates the total sum of all elements in an array in parallel.
+In this article, we walk through an example parallel algorithm that calculates the total sum of all elements in an array in parallel.

 -->

 # Case study: parallel sum